USAF690COS/AzureLabs/PowerShell/Maintenance Scripts/README.md

 ## CleanUpImages
-Manages storage of VHD snapshots per region and storage account.
-Ensures we have copies of the last 4 most recent snapshots/blobs and at least 1 snapshot/blob per disk from the last 6 months.
-This will allow us to rollback to different versions of the VMs in the master resource group.
+Manages storage of VHD snapshots per storage account in each Azure region.
+Retains a copy of the 4 most recent snapshots/blobs and at least 1 snapshot/blob per disk from the last 6 months.
+This enables rollback to different versions of the VMs in the master resource group.

 ### Parameters
 N/A